 - Restrict a transgender employee to a single-user restroom.

 An employer also can not hide behind state law is contrary to Title VII.
 South Carolina does not have a law restricting bathroom use, though bills on this matter continue to be introduced to legislation.
 Employees should not be asked to provide any medical or legal documentation of their gender identity to have access to gender-appropriate bathrooms.
 Additionally, under OSHA, employees generally cannot be limited to using a bathroom that is unreasonably far from the employee’s worksite.

 Educational institutions, covered by Title IX rather than Title VII, are required to give transgender students restroom and locker access consistent with their gender identity.

 Broader Protection for Transgender Federal Employees

-The Office of Personnel Management is the federal agency that sets policy on government-wide hiring procedures and develops, tests and implements new policies that relate to personnel issues for federal government employers.
-The OPM has made broad suggestions for federal government agencies to decrease gender identity discrimination in the work place.
+The Office of Personnel Management is the federal agency that sets policy on government-wide hiring procedures and develops, tests, and implements new policies that relate to personnel issues for federal government employers.
+The OPM has made broad suggestions for federal government agencies to decrease gender identity discrimination in the workplace.
 The OPM suggests that employers review their anti-discrimination policies to make sure the policies protect employees regardless of their gender identity or gender non-conformity.
 The OPM also suggests that employers evaluate and eliminate gender-specific dress and appearance rules.
-Managers and coworkers should use the name and pronoun appropriate to the gender the employee is now presenting at work both to the employee as well as in communications with other regarding the employee.
+Managers and coworkers should use the name and pronoun appropriate to the gender the employee is now presenting at work both to the employee as well as in communications with others regarding the employee.